shkm/shkm/README.md

 ### Hi there 👋

 I'm really not sure what to write here at the moment.
-I'm open to new remote Ruby/Rails contracts, though: [shoot me a mail](mailto:jamie@schembri.me).

 ![](https://c.tenor.com/xTujfMHupbEAAAAj/under-construction-lex.gif)